aplteam/Tatin/docs/TatinForContributors.md

    This might be required by an automated build process.

-   In this case any errors are trapped, and you get just either a single line that reports success or failure in the session or `⎕OFF` is executed, either without a code (in case of success) or the return code 123, indicating failure to the calling environment.
+   In this case, any errors are trapped, and you get just either a single line that reports success or failure in the session or `⎕OFF` is executed, either without a code (in case of success) or the return code 123, indicating failure to the calling environment.

    Note that a single failing test case is considered as "failure" of the whole test suite, though the test framework will continue to execute all remaining tests.